MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

+- Deep Learning-based Anonymization of Chest Radiographs: A Utility-preserving Measure for Patient Privacy. [[paper]](https://arxiv.org/abs/2209.11531)
+  - Kai Packhäuser, Sebastian Gündel, Florian Thamm, Felix Denzinger, Andreas Maier.
+  - Key Word: Image Anonymization; Patient Privacy; Data Utility; Chest Radiographs.
+  - <details><summary>Digest</summary> We propose the first deep learning-based approach to targetedly anonymize chest radiographs while maintaining data utility for diagnostic and machine learning purposes.
+Our model architecture is a composition of three independent neural networks that, when collectively used, allow for learning a deformation field that is able to impede patient re-identification.
+The individual influence of each component is investigated with an ablation study.
+Quantitative results on the ChestX-ray14 dataset show a reduction of patient re-identification from 81.8% to 58.6% in the area under the receiver operating characteristic curve (AUC) with little impact on the abnormality classification performance.

 - In Differential Privacy, There is Truth: On Vote Leakage in Ensemble Private Learning. [[paper]](https://arxiv.org/abs/2209.10732)
   - Jiaqi Wang, Roei Schuster, Ilia Shumailov, David Lie, Nicolas Papernot. *NeurIPS 2022*
   - Key Word: Differential Privacy.